Kah-Nee-Ta: Casino relocation

 While Kah-Nee-Ta's casino netted $2–4 million annually, the tribes expected a more accessible location to earn $8–12 million.

 The resort's casino closed in December 2011 in preparation for relocating the business to a new property beside U.S. Route 26, where it was hoped that the more convenient location for travellers would draw even more customers.
 The casino reopened as the Indian Head Casino in February 2012.

 Demise of the resort

 The resort shifted its focus to its family-friendly amenities, including the golf course and spa.

 The resort filed a WARN notice with the State on 6 July 2018, announcing plans to permanently lay off 146 employees starting 5 September 2018.
 Along with the layoffs came the closure of the resort, which included its lodge, spa, hotel, and RV park.

 In spite of efforts to maintain operations, the resort closed in September 2018.

 Partial Reopening

 In the last week of February, 2022, the Confederated Tribes of Warm Springs approved spending $4.58 million to reopen portions of the resort.
 Included in the proposed facilities to come back online are the Village, which includes soaking pools, teepees, RV Sites and a 30-room hotel.
 The Lodge and golf course are not scheduled to be reopened.
-Reopening is planned sometime in 2023.
+The resort reopened in July 2024.